16 email verification terms with simple explanations

 When your list is validated you get detail from us about the results.
 Email Hippo results have two levels.
 The first level is the headline; Success, Bad, Retry Later, Unverifiable.

 Then we give you more detail, to help you understand your email data in more depth.
-There are 16 ways to code each email we attempt to validate.

-Here’s what our terms mean;
+Here’s what our most frequently seen terms mean;

 “Catch-all” mail servers take emails to a central domain for manual inspection.
 We identify emails with these domains as unverifiable as, well, they can’t be verified.
 A surprising amount of businesses use catch-all mail servers.